mcserverhosting-net/sitev2/content/faqs/faq.md

 ### How do I cancel my plan?

-To cancel your plan, please reach out to our staff members in the support channel on Discord.
+To cancel your plan, please reach out to our staff members in the support channel on Discord, and make a ticket requesting to cancel.